Nail Yakupov: Edmonton Oilers

-During the 2012 NHL Entry Draft on 23 June 2012, Yakupov was picked first overall by the Edmonton Oilers.
+During the 2012 NHL entry draft on 23 June 2012, Yakupov was picked first overall by the Edmonton Oilers.
 On 23 July, the Oilers signed Yakupov to a three-year entry-level contract.

 As a result of the 2012–13 NHL lockout, the Oilers had assigned Yakupov to Sarnia for the 2012–13 season.
-Reports indicated, however, that Yakupov would instead return to Russia and play for HC Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).
+Reports indicated, however, that Yakupov would instead return to Russia and play for Neftekhimik Nizhnekamsk of the Kontinental Hockey League (KHL).
 Yakupov had played for the organization previously as a member of its junior teams.
 His first game with the team was on 22 September against Traktor Chelyabinsk.
 After two games with Neftekhimik, Yakupov was suspended temporarily by the KHL, as the International Ice Hockey Federation (IIHF) declared that he was not eligible to play in the league.
 According to IIHF rules, players moving between teams in different countries need to have a transfer card signed by the outgoing national ice hockey federation and the incoming federation.
 Hockey Canada, the governing body of ice hockey in Canada, had not signed Yakupov's card, making him ineligible to play in Russia.
 That required him to return to Canada and play with Sarnia for the remainder of the season.
 The reason they stated was that Yakupov had signed an entry-level contract with the Oilers, and according to an NHL–CHL agreement, players who sign such contracts have to either play in the NHL or for their CHL teams.
 Due to the NHL lockout, Yakupov could not play in the NHL and was therefore required to play in Sarnia.
 Within a few days, however, Hockey Canada decided that Yakupov was free to return to Russia, and signed his card; they "determined that Yakupov had no independent legal advice when, at the age of 17 years, he signed his contract with Sarnia."

 The lockout ended in January 2013 and Yakupov returned to North America to play for the Oilers.
 A fan of Pavel Bure growing up, Yakupov wanted to have the number 10 on his jersey, the same one Bure wore for most of his career.
 However, since Shawn Horcoff wore that number at the time, Yakupov instead chose to wear number 64, as the two digits added up to 10.
 Yakupov played his first NHL game in the first Oilers game on 20 January 2013, against the Vancouver Canucks.
 He scored his first goal during the next game, the Oilers' home opener, against Antti Niemi of the San Jose Sharks on 22 January.

-On 27 April 2013, Yakupov recorded his first career hat trick in a 7–2 victory over the Vancouver Canucks, with all three goals coming in the third period.
+On 27 April, Yakupov recorded his first career hat-trick in a 7–2 victory over the Vancouver Canucks, with all three goals coming in the third period.
 Yakupov finished his rookie season leading all rookies in goals with 17, and tied with Jonathan Huberdeau for points with 31.
 Yakupov also scored 11 goals in the month of April, second only to countryman Alexander Ovechkin.